usize/resume/README.md

 ### 2021-2022 [Twitter](https://twitter.com)
 #### Core Infrastructure Services SRE : remote

-Because Twitter is a very different organization today than it was when I joined, companies interested in hiring me who would like to know more about my work there could use [my manager](https://www.linkedin.com/in/patrick-newman-silicon-valley/) as a reference.
-Better yet you could try to hire him because he is amazing.

   * Team lead overseeing configuration management across Twitter data centers and cloud providers.
   * Wrote static analysis tools to detect problematic Puppet code and automatically fix it.